Changhe160/OFEC_Alpha_doc/pages/Tutorial/Tutorial_development.md

 The member function `run_` has been overridden to **repeatly evolve the population** until the terminatin condition is reached.
 But the evolving process is not given.
 So you need to
 * override the member function `evolve`, which defines the **operation in a single iteration**.

+**Note that**, population is a class template.
+The only template parameter determines the type of [`individual`][Algorithm_individual], which is inherited from class solution, and serves as the basic unit of the population.

 ---------------------------------------------